 Reduced Penetration -- The AR-15 and other rifles in 5.56mm NATO or .223 Remington fire small, fragile bullets at high velocities, which means they penetrate walls less than common pistol bullets (such as the 9mm, .40 Auto, .45 Auto, etc.), which have more mass and lower velocities, tend to hold together better when passing through walls.
 This is one of the primary reasons many police SWAT teams have switched from pistol-caliber submachineguns like the H&K MP5 to 5.56mm/.223 AR-15s.
 When loaded with hollow point or polymer tip ammo, rifles in these calibers are also less likely than most defensive pistols to shoot through an attacker and endanger innocent people in the background.
 The fast-moving little bullets just come apart in the intended target, dumping all of their energy in the attacker.
 (Note: When we say "bullet", we're talking about the projectile itself; the "cartridge" is the entire round, consisting of the bullet, propellant powder, and primer, all enclosed in a brass or steel case.)

 High-Capacity Magazines -- AR-15s and other semi-auto “assault rifles” are often fed by 30-round magazines (or sometimes by magazines containing 20, 40, 60 rounds, etc.).
-As stated elsewhere these high-capacity magazines are more advantageous for law-abiding defenders (who are less likely to be carry spare mags) than for criminals or mass murders, who plan their actions in advance, and can therefore carry as many 10-round magazines as they need.
+These high-capacity magazines are more advantageous for law-abiding defenders (who are less likely to carry spare mags) than for criminals or mass murders, who plan their actions in advance, and can therefore carry as many 10-round magazines as they need.
 Also, high-capacity magazines can be important when dealing with multiple attackers, as in a home invasion scenario or a social unrest/riot situation.
-(And for the ardent defender of democracy, going up against a government gone amok, high-capacity magazines are even more important.
-More on that later.)
+And for the committed defender of democracy, going up against a government gone amok, high-capacity magazines are even more important.
+(More on that later.)

 Reliability & Ruggedness -- The AR-15 and other military-style rifles are designed to be extremely rugged and reliable -- able to withstand harsh conditions and rough treatment.
 This is an important advantage for any weapon used for defense.
 In a life-or-death situation, when you pull the trigger, you want the gun to go "bang!" every time.